Are you aware of the fact that 70% of ecommerce shopping carts get abandoned?

 Now that you understand the reasons behind abandoned carts and the strategies to win would-be customers back, you have a huge opportunity on your hands.

-You can either let your visitors’ carts stay abandoned or use the framework above to create memorable customer service moments and convert up to 15% (or more) of your cart abandonment.
-All with a few strategically created emails.
+You can either let your visitors’ carts stay abandoned or use the framework above to create memorable customer service moments and convert up to 15% (or more) of your abandoned carts.
+All with a few strategically created emails

 If you run a Shopify store and would like to find out if I can improve your conversions, sales, and profits with cart abandonment emails, get in touch.
 I’d love to help.